 Nearly 40% of American adults are obese.
 Making lifestyle changes to lose the weight and keep it off is often challenging.
 However, at Raleigh Associated Medical Specialists, the healthcare provider offers medically-backed advice and treatment to help you reach a healthy body weight.
-If you live in or around Raleigh, North Carolina and need help losing weight, call or schedule an appointment online today.
+If you live in or around Raleigh, North Carolina and need help losing weight, call our office today.

 The percentage of obese adults in America is steadily increasing.
 In 2007, approximately 34% of adults were classified as obese, but today it’s closer to 40%.
 Clinically, if you weigh 20% more than what is considered healthy, you are classified as obese.

 The Body Mass Index (BMI) is a statistical measurement derived from your height and weight.
 A healthy BMI is between 18.5 - 24.9.
 If your BMI is between 25-29.9, you’re considered overweight, and if your BMI is 30 or higher, your weight is classified as obese.
 Your BMI is only a tool and while it doesn’t take your muscle density or body type into account, it provides a framework to help identify weight problems.

 Your waist to hip measurement ratio is another indicator of weight.
 Men who have a waist measurement of 40 inches or more and women whose waist circumference is greater than 35 inches may be at risk of obesity.

 Dr. Cook also uses body composition analysis to determine if you have too much body fat.

 Medical research shows that obesity is linked to more than 60 chronic diseases such as diabetes, heart disease, cancer, and musculoskeletal issues like arthritis.
 When you carry extra weight, your body has to work harder to keep your systems functioning properly and to move.
 Over time, the additional stress on your body can lead to dysfunction and illness.